Tax guide for Americans in Germany

 Church tax

 Church tax (Kirchensteuer) is unique to Germany and applies to individuals registered with certain religious organizations.
-It is usually 8-9% of your income tax liability, although the exact rate varies from state to state.
+It is usually 8-9% of your income tax liability, although the exact rate varies from one land to another.
 However, expats can avoid this tax by formally deregistering from the church if they are not practicing members.

 Church tax is automatically deducted for those who are registered, so expats must update their registration status with local authorities if they wish to avoid this additional expense.
 This tax may also affect US tax returns, as it may qualify as a deductible foreign tax.